 Predictive Data Analytics with Python

-In this course trainees learn how to read, clean, visualize and analyze data effectively using Python and its powerful free libraries Pandas, Seaborn, Scipy, Numpy, Matplotlib, and Statsmodels.
+In this 30-hour hands-on course trainees learn how to read, clean, visualize and analyze data effectively using Python and its powerful free libraries Pandas, Seaborn, Scipy, Numpy, Matplotlib, and Statsmodels.
 They also learn how to interpret the results and use them to make predictions.

 This course has Python Fundamentals as a prerequisite.